shopware/docs/products/paas/build-deploy.md

 ## First deployment

-{% hint style="warning" %}
-**Theme Assets**

-It is a known issue that after the first deployment, theme assets are not compiled during the deployment.
-For that reason, your store will look unstyled.
-The [Theme Build](./theme-build.md) section explains how to resolve that issue.
-{% endhint %}

 The first time the site is deployed, Shopware's command line installer will run and initialize Shopware.
 It will not run again unless the `installer/installed` file is removed. **Do not remove that file unless you want the installer to run on the next deploy.**

 The installer will create an administrator account with the default credentials.